 Regal clumps of Thyrsostachys siamensis in Thailand and Malaysia.
 (Photos by Fred Hornaday)

-The only unfavorable attribute would be the persistent culm sheets of grayish-brown color.
-These make the otherwise handsome bamboo look rather dirty.
+The only unattractive attribute would be the persistent culm sheaths of grayish-brown color.
+These can give the otherwise handsome canes a somewhat weathered appearance.
 Young shoots, which are also prized for their sweet flavor, come up dark green but quickly lose their luster.

 The stately appearance of Thyrsostachys siamensis makes it a popular ornamental bamboo species, but only in suitable climates.
-As a tropical variety, Monastery Bamboo will languish if temperatures fall below about 25º F. But the dense clumps can provide attractive centerpieces, or they can be used as privacy screens in tight, narrow spaces.
+Native to Thailand (formerly known as Siam), this tropical variety will languish if temperatures fall below about 25º F. But Monastery Bamboo’s dense clumps can provide attractive centerpieces, or they can be used as privacy screens in tight, narrow spaces.

 Particularly thick culm walls, especially on the bottom halves of the poles, make Thyrsostachys siamensis a superior choice for building and light construction.
 Near the base of the plant, the culms are nearly solid.